eslavnov/ttmg_server/README.md

 ### v1.0.3
 **Added**
 - New sentence parser!
 Just as fast as the old one, but handles titles, abbreviations and other tricky stuff correctly.
 No more awkward pauses!
+- Update `tools/generate_esphome_config.py` to support the latest HAVPE firmware and esphome 2025.2.0.

 **Fixed**
 - Windows compatibility (does not use `/dev/null `anymore)